 Storing the Meatballs

-This easy meatball recipe can be made a day ahead.
+This easy oven baked meatball recipe can be made a day ahead.
 Just form the meatballs and keep them covered in your refrigerator.
 Take them out of the refrigerator when you start to preheat your oven so they can warm up a bit.

 Place the meatballs in a single layer on a baking sheet and place them in the freezer for 1 to 1 1/2 hours for them to firm up.
 Then place them in a freezer bag.